-Perigee-Syzygy is a work inspired by the tetrad of supermoons in 2015.
-The music stems from various influences such as Steve Reich, Muse, Vienna Teng, and Sō Percussion.
-The music mixes traditional chamber music, Electronic Dance Music, and sampling to create an ever-changing atmosphere.
-In this piece, I wanted to create an aural and visual effect unlike any other that I’ve experienced.
+Perigee-Syzygy is a work inspired by the tetrad of super moons in 2015.
+The music stems from various influences such as Steve Reich, Music, Vienna Teng, and Sō Percussion.
+The music mixes traditional chamber music, electronic dance music, and sampling to create an ever-changing atmosphere.
+My goal in this piece was to create and aural and visual effect and visual effect unlike any other that I've experienced.
 I included the use of lightbulbs to represent the different sections of the piece and the progression of the moon around the Earth at the time of eclipse.
 Also included is sunlight from an off-stage projector.

 The opening track sets the tone of the piece through use of synthesized sounds and spoken word.
 As the track gains momentum, there is a seamless transition to bring the acoustic instruments into the foreground.
 While the clarinet soars over the texture of the keyboard instruments, electronic tracks marry the acoustic lines to create a linear and dense atmosphere.
 In Section II: Perigee, the music introduces sampled elements such as words and notes from the original source material in the beginning track.
 Canons in the pianos and vibraphones lead the listener into a new dynamic and feel: Section III: Syzygy.
-This section is a five-minute EDM track that is inspired by Steve Reich’s City Life.
-The entire section is modeled after popular songs that you would hear by artists such as Daft Punk.
-A unique part of this section is that the clarinet player is also required to play on a trigger pad that plays spoken word samples.
+This section is five-minute EDM track that is inspired by Steve Reich's City Life.
+The entire section is modeled after popular songs by artists such as Daft Punk. a unique part of the section is that the clarinet player is also required to play on a trigger pad that plays spoken word samples.